proper-testing/proper-testing.github.io/pages_src/1#About/index.md

-Summary: More information about PropEr
+Summary: Information about PropEr and its developers

 Meet the developers!
 --------------------